-FIGURE 8.11 - A prescribed burn is the planned and deliberate application of fire as a management tool for land stewardship, Image courtesy of TPWD.
+Figure 8.11 - A prescribed burn is the planned and deliberate application of fire as a management tool for land stewardship..
+Image courtesy of TPWD.

-In trying to determine the effects of fire or fire suppression on forest community composition, note that plant succession is not always predictable.
-In addition to variables such as many species' responses to disturbance or life history traits which affect patterns of vegetation change, random factors may come into play.
-This presents difficulties in determining whether people should suppress fires on public lands.
-Such decisions are further complicated by the fact that forest conservation has become a management imperative to many, given the decline of forested lands in North America and worldwide.
+America and worldwide.
 If people allow forest fires to burn without intervention, entire regions may lose forest resources for long periods.
-When making local management decisions, managers must weigh long-term goals related to the preservation of ecological processes and relationships against shorter-term goals of resource use, aesthetics and recreation.
+When making local management decisions, managers must weigh longterm goals related to the preservation of ecological processes and relationships against shorter-term goals of resource use, aesthetics, and recreation.